 Statecraft and the Delegation of Power PoliticsWhat strategies do states employ to advance their interests in the world?
 How do states get partners (agents) to behave in advantageous ways?
 How do policymakers decide which strategies to implement among alternatives?

-How do states prevent misuse in military capacity building?
-This paper argues that states (principals) sometimes prevent misuse by manipulating the balance of power between a partner (agent) and its adversaries.
-They do this through what I call counterbalancing transfers of military power and defense assurances to the agent’s adversaries.
-These counterbalancing commitments preemptively undermining the reasons that agents have to misuse transferred military power against their other adversaries.
-To test whether counterbalancing is an important delegating strategy, I consider evidence from panel data of post-World War II arms transfers and from statistically-influential cases.
+How do states prevent misuse when building the military capacity of military partners?
+This paper argues that states sometimes prevent misuse by manipulating the balance of power between a partner and its adversaries.
+They do this through, what I call, counterbalancing transfers of military power and defense assurances to the partner's adversaries.
+Counterbalancing prevents misuse by preemptively undermining the reasons that the partner and its adversaries might have to employ military power against one another.
+Leveraging illustrative historical examples, policymaker interviews, novel computations of tetradic (four actor) political relationships, generalized difference-in-difference-in-differences (three-way fixed effects) analyses of interstate arms transfers and a within-dyad case study, this paper develops evidence that counterbalancing is an important solution to the problem of misuse.
 (Status: Expect to submit for publication in Summer 2019)

 The Strategic Foundations of the Liberal Order [Working paper]